 To delete an alert, from the Alerts view use the gear icon to choose Delete.

-You can’t use Change Intelligence with big number charts.
+You can’t use the correlation feature on big number charts.

 You can snooze an alert when needed, for example if you know a team is working on a fix and don’t need to be further notified.

 From the Alerts view, click the alert to open it in the editor.

 Click Snooze, choose the amount of time to snooze the alert for, and click Save.
 The alert now displays in the Alert view as snoozed.
 When you hover over the snooze icon, a tooltip displays the time when the alert will reactivate.

 You remove a snooze by returning to the editor using the Snooze button to choose Off.